- Qi Wang

 Average Pooling with a size of and a stride of :

 Now that you know how the building blocks of a CNN works, we will cover methods to incorporate filters and pooling layers together into a full-blown Convolutional Neural Network.
-The model architecture and an implementation of a simple CNN using Tensorflow will be covered in Part 2.
 See you there!